How a Grief Podcasts May Help You Cope With Loss

 When experiencing grief, you may feel alone or that no one in your personal life understands what you're experiencing.
 Listening to a podcast could allow you to hear stories from individuals experiencing a similar situation.
 Additionally, they may provide validating or supportive tips for your grief.

 Finding healthy coping mechanisms can be beneficial when dealing with grief.
 A podcast may offer you a fresh perspective, new strategies for coping, and a unique point of view.
 For example, what works for someone else might be something you never considered until you listened to the podcast.
+You might learn to cultivate self-care strategies and learn creative ideas to work through grief.

 When mourning a loss, it can be natural to experience a wide range of emotions, which might feel confusing.
-One day you may feel angry at the world, and other days, you may feel deep sadness.
+One day, you may feel angry at the world, and other days, you may feel deep sadness.
 A podcast may help you better understand your feelings and know that others may also feel that way.
 Podcast guests might be grief experts who can offer coping mechanisms for these emotions.

 Humor

-Supporting children and young adults through grief can feel challenging for families, caregivers, or parents that may also be experiencing grief.
+Supporting children and young adults through grief can feel challenging for families, caregivers, or parents who may also be experiencing grief.
 At a young age, a person might not have as much experience managing complicated emotions and may not have the tools to cope with loss.
 Teens could also still be developing these coping skills.

 Listen to your children and try to create a safe space for them to discuss their grief with you.
 If they feel uncomfortable discussing their feelings, it could be beneficial to point them toward resources.
 In this case, an age-appropriate podcast or video series about grief may help them feel heard.